phnx/sat-commit-framework/README.md

     def get_post_analysis_commands(self, output_filename: str) -> list:
         """
-        Final commands that should be run after the main SAT execution.
+        Final commands that should be run after the main SAST execution.
 For example, deleting the unnecessary outputs that may take up diskspace.
 Not that the pipeline already takes care of commit checkout process.
 This script should not manage the commit clean up.

         Params: output_filename of the commit as specified by the pipeline
         Returns: list